apapenheim/apapenheim.github.io/_trc/2020identity.md

 Type is consistent between Amy's logo and website.
 Despite the avalanche of webfonts upon pageload, it does not load the heading font, Mackay, as headings are constructed as SVGs and then uploaded as assets.
 Each heading is also partly set in cyan-blue Avenir Next Bold, mirroring the wordmark and joining the Avenir in the body.

-The text on the website is much more successful than in the logo, in no small part thanks to the absence of Freight as a confounding variable.
+The text on the website is much more successful than in the logo, in no small part thanks to the absence of Freight italics as a confounding variable.
 I may also interpret the web type favourably due to Avenir Next's affinity for use in light body copy, even as many designers shy away from such an application.
 (See the <a href="https://www.amsterdam.nl/stijlweb/bouwstenen/" target="_blank">City of Amsterdam</a> for a triumph of Avenir as a text face.)

 I would love to assess the merchandise, but links to the store are dead.